1200 King County

 AN ORDINANCE authorizing the issuance and sale of one or more series of sewer revenue bonds and

-limited tax general obligation bonds payable from sewer revenues of the county in an aggregate
+limited tax general obligation bonds payable from sewer revenues of the county in an aggregate principal

-principal amount not to exceed $1,200,000,000 to provide funds for acquiring and constructing
+amount not to exceed $1,200,000,000 to provide funds for acquiring and constructing improvements to

-improvements to the sewer system and to pay the costs of issuing such bonds; authorizing the
+the sewer system and to pay the costs of issuing such bonds; authorizing the issuance and sale of one

-issuance and sale of one or more series of sewer revenue bonds and limited tax general obligation
+or more series of sewer revenue bonds and limited tax general obligation bonds payable from sewer

-bonds payable from sewer revenues of the county to refund outstanding obligations of the county
+revenues of the county to refund outstanding obligations of the county payable from sewer revenues and

-payable from sewer revenues and to pay the costs of issuing such refunding bonds; pledging sewer
+to pay the costs of issuing such refunding bonds; pledging sewer revenues to pay the principal of and

-revenues to pay the principal of and interest on sewer revenue bonds issued under this ordinance;
+interest on sewer revenue bonds issued under this ordinance; amending reserve requirements; and

-amending reserve requirements; and pledging the annual levy of taxes and an additional pledge of
+pledging the annual levy of taxes and an additional pledge of sewer revenues to pay the principal of and

-sewer revenues to pay the principal of and interest on limited tax general obligation bonds issued
+interest on limited tax general obligation bonds issued under this ordinance.

 Sponsors: